arnolanglade/mikado-app/README.md

 fireEvent.press(screen.getByText('Validate'));
 ```
 Note: Overriding a translation makes the test more resilient, even if you change the translation, the test will still pass (be green).
+Learn how to prevent test suite breaks caused by translation changes in my [blog post](https://arnolanglade.github.io/test-strategy-i18n-react-application.html)

 ### Tests utilities